ianstormtaylor/to-snake-case/Readme.md

 # to-snake-case

-  Convert a non-snake-case string to a snake-case string.
+  Convert a string to a snake case.

 ## Installation